Learn Everything About Bitcoin at CryptoNewsZ – 2026 Edition

 The entry of ETFs was the biggest step toward mainstreaming Bitcoin.

-Meanwhile, global adoption is accelerating.
-Statista projects that more than 600 million people may hold one form of cryptocurrency or the other worldwide as of 2025.
+Statista projects that as of 2025, more than 600 million people worldwide may hold one form or another of this cryptocurrency.

-In 2021, with great courage, El Salvador made Bitcoin legal tender-an experiment still closely observed by economists.
+In 2021, El Salvador made Bitcoin legal tender, which is an experiment that economists have closely observed since then.
 Other countries are thinking of following suit, predominantly in Latin America and Africa.

 Risks and Criticisms of Bitcoin